-The Academic Distinction Scholarship is administered through the Financial Aid Office, located on the 3rd floor of Roller Hall.
+The Academic Distinction Scholarship is administered through the Office of Scholarships and Financial Aid, located on the 3rd floor of Roller Hall.
 The scholarship is awarded to students who are a U.S. citizen, Arkansas resident, and who graduated from an Arkansas accredited high school, or who are qualified home-school students or to qualified GED recipients.
 Enrollment at ASUMH must occur during the fall or spring semester following high school graduation or completion of a GED test.
 Students must enter as new freshmen, not transfer students.
 Concurrent college enrollment during high school does not count as transfer work.
 Any classes taken during the summer following graduation will not be counted as transfer work.